 (c) It shall be unlawful for any person to leave an animal unattended in any motor vehicle, or transport an animal in any motor vehicle without adequate ventilation, sanitary conditions, or otherwise under such circumstances as to prevent the animal from being exposed to extreme temperatures which adversely affect its health and safety.

+(d) The keeping of chickens is allowable under subsection 4-18, "General conditions for the keeping of backyard chickens."

 Section 4: Section 4-6, entitled “Distance requirement for keeping certain fowl,” of the Town of Pembroke Park’s Code of Ordinances, is hereby amended, as follows:

 Sec.
 4-6.
 Distance requirement for keeping certain fowl.